 Mild tenderness over the incision may last a few weeks, but will completely resolve in a few months.

 Trigger Finger and Surgical Release

 Each finger has tendons that flex or bend your finger toward your palm.
 Each tendon is in its own individual sheath.
-Inflammation or nodules can develop in the sheath causing a catching or triggering in the finger.
-This can be painful and limit the motion of your fingers.
-If oral anti-inflammatories and cortisone injections prove to be ineffective, surgical release is an option.
+Inflammation or nodules can develop in the sheath, causing a painful catching or triggering in the finger that can limit the motion of your fingers.
+If oral anti-inflammatories and cortisone injections are ineffective, surgical release is an option.